Bus Accident Lawyer Florida

 A few things about filing compensation claims against the State of Florida and its agencies, instrumentalities, and officers/employees/agents.

-- The State waives its right to sovereign immunity, as stated in Florida Statutes Section 768.28, and agrees to be named as respondent in a lawsuit for certain torts.
+- The State waives its right to sovereign immunity, as stated in Florida Statutes Section 768.28, and agrees to be named as a respondent in a lawsuit for certain torts.
 The torts must be listed in the abovementioned act.

 - The person injured by the government agency or its employee may file a compensation claim for injuries sustained if: